defold/doc/docs/en/manuals/gameroom.md

 end

 local function premium_result(self, has_premium)
-  -- how long has player tried this game? local playtime = go.get("game#timekeeper", "playtime"))
+  -- how many minutes has player tried this game? local playminutes = go.get("game#timekeeper", "playtime"))

-  -- if user has played for more than 3 hours and has not yet purchased. if playtime > 180 and not has_premium then
+  -- if user has played for more than 3 hours and has not yet purchased. if playminutes > 180 and not has_premium then
-     -- stop the game until purchase is ok msg.post("game#controller", "stop_for_purchase")
+     -- stop the game until game is purchased msg.post("game#controller", "stop_for_purchase")
      iap.buy_premium()
   end